 where the superscript \textit{bf} means ``best fit'', of course.
 Note the negative best fit value of $q_0$, which corresponds to an accelerated expansion.

-We could in principle plot the likelihood as function of the parameters as a 3D plot, but it is more convenient and visually clearer to plot contours, i.e. horizontal slices of the likelihood, where horizontal means parallel to the $(h,q_0)$ plane.
+We could, in principle, plot the likelihood as a function of the parameters in a 3-dimensional plot, but it is more convenient and visually clearer to plot contours, i.e., horizontal slices of the likelihood, where horizontal means parallel to the $(h,q_0)$ plane.
 This is what we have in Fig.~\ref{fig:CPlot}.

-In Fig.~\ref{fig:CPlot} there are three contour plots, which correspond to 68\%, 95\% and 99\% \textbf{confidence level} .
+In Fig.~\ref{fig:CPlot}, there are three contour plots, which correspond to the 68\%, 95\%, and 99\% \textbf{confidence levels} .
 What are these?
-Starting from the maximum value of the likelihood (represented by the big dot in Fig.~\ref{fig:CPlot}) we slice its graph with a horizontal plane such that the volume enclosed is 68\%, 95\% and 99\%.
-If the contours are very close one to each other then it means that the likelihood is very peaked and thus the measure has been very precise.
+Starting from the maximum value of the likelihood (represented by the big dot in Fig.~\ref{fig:CPlot}), we slice its graph with a horizontal plane such that the enclosed volume is 68\%, 95\%, and 99\%.
+If the contours are very close to one another, it means that the likelihood is very peaked; thus, the measure has been very precise.

-Therefore, from Fig.~\ref{fig:CPlot} we can say that $q_0$ is negative with almost 99\% of confidence and this is remarkable.
+Therefore, from Fig.~\ref{fig:CPlot}, we can say that $q_0$ is negative with almost 99\% confidence, and this is remarkable.

 What happens if there are more than two parameters?
-In this case the likelihood cannot be plotted, nor its 2-dimensional contours.
-Then, one performs \textbf{marginalisation}, i.e. one integrates the likelihood with respect to all the parameters but two.
-In our case we did not need to do this because we had two parameters since the beginning, but we can marginalise over one and get the probability distribution function (PDF) for the other.
+In this case, the likelihood cannot be plotted, nor its 2-dimensional contours.
+Then, one performs \textbf{marginalization}, i.e., one integrates the likelihood with respect to all the parameters except for two.
+In our case, we did not need to do this because we had two parameters from the beginning, but we can marginalize over one and obtain the probability distribution function (PDF) for the other.
 This is done in Fig.~\ref{fig:hq0pdf}.
-Now we can do something similar to the calculation of the contour plots based on the confidence levels.
-For each one of the PDF in Fig.~\ref{fig:hq0pdf}, starting from the maximum and going down, we calculate the values of the parameters for which the area encompassed is 68\%, 95\% and 99\%. these values represent the uncertainty over the best fit values of our parameters.
-In our case we have:
+Now we can perform a calculation similar to that of the contour plots based on the confidence levels.
+For each of the PDF in Fig.~\ref{fig:hq0pdf}, starting from the maximum and going down, we calculate the values of the parameters for which the area encompassed is 68\%, 95\%, and 99\%.
+These values represent the uncertainty regarding the best fit values of our parameters.
+In our case, we have: